alexandre-touret/alexandre-touret.github.io/content/posts/rest-api-versioning.en.md

 {{< admonition tip "" true >}}
-If your early customers had included this new functionaliy shortly in their applications, it would not have been any issue neither any need of versioning.
+If your early customers had included this new functionality shortly in their applications, it would not have been any issue neither any need of versioning.
 {{< /admonition >}}

 **This point is a breaking change!**